dpwoert/magic-circle/core/styles/readme.md

 **🎛 Custom controls** Enables you to play around with variables.
 All controls are configurable and adaptable to play nicely with most data sources.
 Out of the box it comes with a good set of versatile controls for numbers, strings, booleans, functions and colours.

+**🏗 Framework agnostic** Magic Circle can work together with most frameworks and libraries, for example Three.js, p5.js, Regl and Pixi.js.

 **👁‍🗨 Layers** Layers are used to organise all these controls.
 This can, for example, mimic the 'scene graph'.

 **📦 Presets & Seeding** Enables you to create the exact same scene by saving the values of your controls and the _seeding_ value.
 When a page is reloaded, the last preset is being reapplied.